EDCD/EDMarketConnector/README.md

 Troubleshooting
 --------

-### Can't Update - "Invalid Credentials"
-Some people find that they can log-in and receive a verification code from Frontier.
-But on hitting “Update” they see an "Invalid Credentials" error.

-If you've purchased Horizons (without Season 1) **on Steam** you may be able to solve this error by:

-* Logging on to Steam.
-* Check that you have both an Elite: Dangerous and a Horizons DLC key.
-* In the [Partner Keys](https://www.frontierstore.net/eur/frontier_partnerkeys/) section of the Frontier Store add the base Elite: Dangerous key.

-If you've purchased Horizons (without Season 1) from **the Frontier store** you may be able to solve this error by:

-* Registering with / logging on to Steam.
-* In the [Partner Keys](https://www.frontierstore.net/eur/frontier_partnerkeys/) section of the Frontier Store link your Frontier account to your Steam account.
-* Note that you can still play Horizons using your existing launcher and Frontier login.

-This problem is tracked as [Issue #43](https://github.com/Marginal/EDMarketConnector/issues/43).

-### Can't see commodities market at some Outposts - "Can't get market data!"
-The Frontier server that supplies the data to this app fails to supply commodity data for some outposts - particularly industrial and mining outposts.
-This is a [known bug](https://forums.frontier.co.uk/showthread.php?t=195774) in Frontier's servers.

-This problem is tracked as [Issue #6](https://github.com/Marginal/EDMarketConnector/issues/6).

 ### Shipyard data not reported
 The Frontier server that supplies the data to this app sometimes fails to supply shipyard data.
 Visit the shipyard in-game and try “Updating” again.

 This problem is tracked as [Issue #86](https://github.com/Marginal/EDMarketConnector/issues/86).

 ### Rares profits wiped out
-Due to a bug in the server that supplies the data to this app, profit on any Rare cargo in your hold is wiped out when you visit the in-game Commodity Market after having “Updated”.
+Due to a bug in the server that supplies the data to this app, profit on any Rare cargo in your hold may be wiped out when you visit the in-game Commodity Market after having “Updated”.

 Ensure that you visit the in-game Commodity Market at a station where you intend to sell Rares **before** hitting “Update”.

 This problem is tracked as [Issue #92](https://github.com/Marginal/EDMarketConnector/issues/92).

 ### Doesn't track Systems visited
-When you have the "Automatically make a log entry on entering a system" option selected this app uses Elite: Dangerous' logs to track and display the systems that you visit.
-Some people find that this doesn't work.
-The problem is most likely due to using the logs from a different copy of Elite: Dangerous than the copy that you're running.
+This app uses Elite: Dangerous' log files to track and display the systems that you visit.
 When looking for the log files, this app assumes:

+- That you're running under Steam, if you have both Steam and non-Steam versions installed.
 - That you're running "Horizons" 64bit, if you have both Horizons and Season 1 installed.
-- That you're running from Steam, if you have both Steam and non-Steam versions installed.

-In more detail, this app looks for the folder `elite-dangerous-64` in the following places:

-1. In the `Elite Dangerous\Products` folder under Steam (in English versions of Windows usually `C:\Program Files (x86)\Steam\steamapps\common\Elite Dangerous\Products`) and under each Steam library.
-2. In the `Products` folder under the launcher (in English versions of Windows usually `C:\Program Files (x86)\Frontier\EDLaunch\Products`).
-3. `%PROGRAMFILES(X86)%\Frontier\Products` (in English versions of Windows usually `C:\Program Files (x86)\Frontier\Products`).
-4. `%LOCALAPPDATA%\Frontier_Developments\Products` (usually `C:\Users\you\AppData\Local\Frontier_Developments\Products`).

-EDMC expects the `elite-dangerous-64` folder to contain the file AppConfig.xml and a Logs subfolder.
-It stops looking once it finds an `elite-dangerous-64` folder that meets these criteria.

-If it doesn't find `elite-dangerous-64` in the above places it looks for a folder starting with `FORC-FDEV-D-1` in the same places.
+If you find that this app isn't automatically tracking the systems that you visit and/or isn't automatically “updating” on docking (if you have that option selected), or if you're running this app on a different machine from the Elite: Dangerous game then adjust the “E:D log file location” setting to point to the game's log files using [this info](https://support.frontier.co.uk/kb/faq.php?id=108) as a guide.

 Running from source
 --------